henritouchard/golang/everythingLinux/readme.md

 with file path anywhere on your computer. of course there are things to do:

-* upgrade UI
+* upgrade UI.
-* add better UX with instant research
+* add better UX with instant research without page reload.
+* implement regexp (easy we could use those of mysql directly)
+* maybe do it in a window, it would be interesting.
-* optimise files-indexation to store only where there's a new file (it doesn't take a lot of CPU, it's less than 1%)
+* optimise files-indexation to store only where there's a new file (it doesn't take a lot of CPU, it's less than 1%).
 * add a oneclick go to file near the results.

 feel free to do it by yourself!